 The battle of Crete never ended.
 Cretan partisans, British commandos and soldiers who survived and escaped to the mountains are still fighting the Nazis.
-Many secret operations and sabotage made the Germans always to worry for their lives.
+Many secret operations and sabotage made the Germans always to worry about their lives.
 After many brave actions against the Germans in Crete, no German or Italian officer around Europe felt safe again.
 We will explore many areas in Crete where important operations took place.

 Time to say goodbye